 Westerly Education Center Policies and Procedures

 The Westerly Education Center is a facility whose operations, management, and supervision are provided for by the Rhode Island Office of the Postsecondary Commissioner (“OPC”).
-The center is an innovative facility designed to bring together higher education, business, industry, and community partners to serve the workforce and community needs of southwestern Rhode Island and the state.
+The center is an innovative facility designed to unite higher education, business, industry, and community partners to serve the workforce and community needs of the region.

-To serve as a host facility coordinating efforts of postsecondary institutions to provide education and workforce training opportunities responsive to the needs of students, employers, and Rhode Island.
+To serve as a host facility coordinating efforts of postsecondary institutions in providing education and workforce training responsive to the needs of students, employers, and Rhode Island.

 Responsibilities of the OPC’s center staff include but are not limited to: conducting needs assessments, strategic planning, selecting or brokering courses and programs, coordinating and marketing services, facility maintenance and assuring the quality of delivery.

 The OPC shall strive to meet the following goals regarding the center:

 The center maintains computer labs to be used by collaborating institutions or businesses for the delivery of computer-based credit and non-credit courses.
 Please refer to Procedures for Scheduling Courses.

 The computer lab(s) may be reserved on an as-needed basis for open lab, special topics, short-term training, college credit courses, etc. Please refer to the Room Request Form for scheduling.
 The institution reserving the lab will be expected to have an instructor in the computer lab during the time it is scheduled for use.